shmup/hexbugs/README.md

 # hexbugs - a hive clone for 2 friends to play online

-Solo project that doesn't have to be "enterprise scale" by any means..

-## TODO
+## FIRST PASS TODO
 [x] - sqlite schema for game transactions
+[x] - websocket message handlers in python
+[x] - wire in sqlite database to backend

+## SECOND PASS TODO
-[ ] - backend data structures (node or python), for the api [ ] - backend routing to start, progress, and end a game [ ] - develop game state validators
+[ ] - gamestate data structures used by our websocket api [ ] - develop game state validation used by websocket api [ ] - develop needed websocket messages for a game
-[ ] - wire in database to backend
+    * the idea is that the UI can know the entire game state.
+    * this includes every single piece and their ID, for both players
-[ ] - slew of httpies to "play" a game (tests, sorta) [ ] - develop websocket messages and callers
+    * updates include joining game, movements, additions to hive, conceding, gameover [ ] - develop quick hacky debug UI w/ buttons to simulate a game [ ] - wire user events to websocket callers

+## THIRD PASS TODO
 [ ] - render a hive with rot.js
-[ ] - wire user events to websocket callers
+[ ] - develop the game UI

+## FOURTH PASS TODO
 [ ] - polish

+## Mind built with python

+Will start a game when someone makes a request, the ID either a #hash or /slug.

+Websockets server that handles a variety of messages.

+1. player can join a game, keyed on lobby name
+2. player can concede
+3. player can add a bug to the hive
+4. playe can move a bug on the hive
+5. player can send a message/chat

+It will also do some validation, such as:

+1. is player taking an action in game
+2. is it their turn
+3. if turn 4, is queen played yet bc required to
+4. move legality in general for the various types of insects

+The database is basically a table of games and a table of transactions that constitute actions in a game.

 ## Frontend built out with